 Ask any pro wedding photographer or videographer, and they’ll likely tell you the same thing; barns are an awful place to shoot photographs.
 The wood in a barn absorbs light so much that they usually need to bring in special lighting to ensure the results are up to par.
 It’s more work for them and, for weddings held in that barn, more expensive.

-Plus, those bright lights won’t be pleasant for your wedding guests.
-As bright as they need to be, they’ll definitely detract from the rustic charm you’re hoping to achieve.
+Plus, those bright lights won’t be pleasant for your guests.
+As bright as they need to be, they’ll definitely detract from the country charm vibe you’re hoping to achieve.

-2. Farm and barn weddings remain trendy for a rustic wedding vibe, but they come with safety concerns.
+2. Farm weddings and barn wedding venues remain trendy for a country wedding vibe, but they come with safety concerns.

 Unlike a house or apartment where people reside, a barn located on a farm may have been built before many safety rules and regulations were enacted.
 They may not have had any building codes to follow and might be structurally unsound in many cases – definitely not a safe place to host weddings!